Combining Physics-based and Data-driven Modeling for Building Energy Systems: Methodology

 \section{Methodology}

 Our methodology consists of combining a physics-based EnergyPlus model with a data-driven model in four prevalent combinations.
-We then proceed to investigate these combinations in terms of accuracy with standard accuracy metric, interpretability with hierarchical Shapley values and data dependency with different documentation and sensor availability scenarios.
+We then proceed to evaluate these combinations based on accuracy using standard accuracy metrics, explainability using hierarchical Shapley values, and data dependency under different documentation and sensor availability scenarios.